LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 The OS built-up areas dataset "_enables policy makers and analysts, both nationally and locally, to conduct analysis corresponding to actual urban extents, for example, at a town, city, and village level._".
 In England there are **7091** of these.
 A slight flaw, for our requirements, is that it includes areas that are quite large e.g. Bristol.
 Bristol is a large enough city to need many libraries.
 The data is probably more useful for towns that aren't part of a larger city.

 Are all current libraries within a built-up area?
 Not quite - of the 2564 libraries, **6** were not.
-Those were rural libraries.
 For example, Dent Library Link in Westmorland and Furness is in a location with a population of just 780.
 There's nothing wrong with this - [Libraries on the High Street](https://blog.librarydata.uk/libraries-on-the-high-street/) research showed that public libraries appear in many different places, and shouldn't be assumed to be urban.
 However, such areas are out of scope for this research, as we're primarily looking at places of higher population.

 <figure class="align-center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c1/Dent_Reading_Room.jpg/800px-Dent_Reading_Room.jpg" alt="Dent Reading Room with phone box in a rural street"/>